-Challenges paved way for a long standing success of the company.
-And Marina tells us how exactly!
+Challenges paved way for the long-standing success of the company.
+And Marina Tognetti tells us how exactly!

 Education was (and in large part still is) operating in the old traditional way, offering learners what is available, not what they need.
 But “One size does not fit all.”
 By understanding the customer and diversifying our offer in terms of teacher- content- frequency, we can match each specific need.

-Being an entrepreneur, Marina’s views on entrepreneurship are-
+Being an entrepreneur, Marina Tognetti’s views on entrepreneurship are-

-We are living in an era of fast and drastic changes, that means that a successful entrepreneur must be able not only to adapt but also to ride the positive trends.
+We are living in an era of fast and drastic changes, which means that a successful entrepreneur must be able not only to adapt but also to ride the positive trends.

-Main responsibilities are keeping the vision strong- in order to set the direction and anticipate and navigate challenges- and developing an organization that is agile- in order to be able to implement the vision and perform under rapid change.
-This requires an entrepreneur that is able to ‘Think out of the box’’, not afraid of taking (calculated) risks, and that has the courage and decisiveness to model the vision with actions.
+Main responsibilities are keeping the vision strong- to set the direction and anticipate and navigate challenges- and developing an agile organization- to be able to implement the vision and perform under rapid change.
+This requires an entrepreneur that can ‘Think out of the box’’, not be afraid of taking (calculated) risks, and that has the courage and decisiveness to model the vision with actions.

 I am a tech entrepreneur, founder of myngle.com, but the passion for entrepreneurship came later on in my career.
-I started with a successful career by large multinationals, Procter & Gamble, Philips, Sara Lee, The Boston Consulting Group, eBay- with an MBA from INSEAD- living and working in different Countries.
+I started with a successful career with large multinationals, Procter & Gamble, Philips, Sara Lee, The Boston Consulting Group, eBay- with an MBA from INSEAD- living and working in different countries.

-With the vast experience she has had, some of the highlights of her entrepreneurial journey are-
+With the vast experience Marina Tognetti has had, some of the highlights of Marina Tognetti’s entrepreneurial journey are-

 When we started, back in 2008, we were pioneering, amongst the first to provide oneto-one teaching of all languages over the internet.
 Also, we were just at the beginning of the disruption of one of the most traditional industries- that of education.